hperrin/tunnelgram/README.md

 # The Tunnelwire Encryption Scheme

-How is Tunnelgram able to show all your messages on any client just like a regular messaging app if it's all end to end encrypted?
+How is Tunnelgram able to show all your messages on multiple clients just like a regular messaging app if it's all end to end encrypted?

 It uses the **Tunnelwire Encryption Scheme**.
 I invented this scheme in 2013, and Tunnelgram is the first application to use it.